SkillmineTech/SkillmineAuthSDK/README.md

-# Integrating `SkillmineAuth` Library in Your Android App
+# Integrating `SkillmineAuthSDK` Library in Your Android App

 ## Introduction